TimNatal1887/RecipEATS-Project/README.md

 #### Bonus Items
 Stretch Goals:
--
+-A fun option to invite a user, enabling them on our site/app to input their own recipes, according to the same object structure of our `recipes` data-point.

-##### Contributing
+#### Contributing
+Contributions:
-Contributions are welcome!
-To contribute to our 'recipEATS!
+You are welcome to contribute to our 'recipEATS!
 Project', follow these simple steps below:

 **Fork the repository**
 Create a new branch: git checkout -b 'feature/new-feature'